 This will protect this layer—so we can't accidentally change it, for now.

-Now, let's get into experimenting with fonts.
+This T-Shirt design using Photoshop now needs fonts!
 I'm going to use more than one in my design.

 How many should you choose?
 Which ones are the best for the job?
 There's no wrong answer—but here are a few of my recommendations.